Pratikshinde55/Ansible-setup-onAWS/README.md

 3. **Step-3 [Create the Configuration File Directory(/etc/ansible/ansible.cfg)]**

-   - Create the `/etc/ansible/ directory`: (The -p flag ensures that the directory is created only if it doesn't exist.
+   - Create the `/etc/ansible/` directory: (The -p flag ensures that the directory is created only if it doesn't exist.
 If it already exists, no error will be thrown.)

           sudo mkdir -p /etc/ansible